-Just like the combine harvester, there will need to be several stages and methods of collecting and sorting the different types of ocean waste.
+Just like the combine harvester, there will need to be several stages and methods of collecting and sorting the different types of ocean (mostly plastic) waste.

 There is surface floating waste, such as from rivers, bottles, fishing nets and other large plastic products that will need to be scooped from the ocean safely, then shredded.

-Shredding is not necessary for the small plastic pieces, but we do not want to scoop up plankton or other small life-forms - just the plastic.
+Shredding is not necessary for the small plastic pieces, but we do not want to scoop up plankton or other small life-forms - just the plastic - entailing smart fishing.
 The majority of plastic fragments are less than 1 cm in size – no bigger than your little fingernail – with a mass less than 0.15 g.
 This size particle will require a dedicated hydro-cyclonic chamber, or chambers.
 It may be possible to vacuum up the plankton and pass it through the system unharmed, while taking out the toxic plastic.

 We don't want shredded waste passing through these hydro-cyclonic chambers.
 Smaller particles will need additional treatment.
 A similar technique is employed in the modern "dual-cyclone" vacuum cleaners made famous by Sir James Dyson.